charlieschwabacher/subtree/README.md

 Cursor.create initialData, (rootCursor) ->
 ```

 The initialData object passed in to the cursor will be frozen.
+The `onChange`
-The `onChange` callback will be called one time initially and on each change to the data, passing a root cursor object.
-This callback is a great place to do something like render React components.
+callback will be called one time initially and on each change to the data,
+passing a root cursor object.
+This callback is a great place to do something
+like render React components.

 using cursors
 -------------

-Cursor objects store a path through the root data object, and expose methods to read or update data at
+Cursor objects store a path through the root data object, and expose methods to
-their path or below it.
+read or update data at their path or below it.

-- `cursor(path)` - creates and returns a new subcursor appending the passed path to the current path
+- `cursor(path)` - creates and returns a new subcursor appending the passed path
+to the current path.
+References to cursors are cached so that two cursors w/
+identical path will be referentially equal as long as thir target object is
+unchanged.

 - `get(path)` - returns the value at path

 - `set(path, value)` - replaces the value at path with a new value.
+Objects
-Objects passed to set are frozen.
+passed to set are frozen.

-- `merge(data)` - replaces the value at path with a new object created by deeply merging the current value and the provided argument
+- `merge(data)` - replaces the value at path with a new object created by deeply
+merging the current value and the provided argument

 - `bind(path[, pre])` - returns a setter function for the provided path.
+If the
-If the optional `pre` argument is included, it will be composed with the setter to preproccess values.
+optional `pre` argument is included, it will be composed with the setter to
+preproccess values.

-- `batched(cb[, silent])` - immediately runs a passed callback function.
-Updates made inside the function will be batched and cause the onChange callback to run only once.
+- `batched(cb)` - immediately runs a passed callback function.
+Updates made
+inside the function will be batched and cause the onChange callback to run only
+once.

-Path arguments are flexible - they can be omitted to reference the value the cursor references directly,
+Path arguments are flexible - they can be omitted to reference the value the
-they can be be a single string to reference a property of an object the cursor references, or an array of
+cursor references directly, they can be be a single string to reference a
+property of an object the cursor references, or an array of strings to reach
-strings to reach deep inside nested objects.
+deep inside nested objects.

 an example